clean-code-craft-tcq-1/test-for-analytics-preetikadyan/README.md

-## Analysis-functionality to be tested(Kindly refer the document "Flow of the implementation" in order to understand the system flow which needs to be tested)
+## Analysis-functionality to be tested

+:) Kindly refer the document "Flow of the implementation.docx" in order to understand the system flow which needs to be tested :)

 This section lists the Analysis for which _tests_ must be written.